 First issued in the Illustrated Pocket Classics for the Young sub-series in 1904, J.W.
-Fortesque’s The Story of a Red Deer serves as an example of a title that was reassigned to the regular series when the “for the Young” series was phased out in the late teens.
+Fortescue’s The Story of a Red Deer serves as an example of a title that was reassigned to the regular series when the “for the Young” series was phased out in the late teens.
 The book is dated 1919.
 The title, originally published by Macmillan in 1897, appeared in a few Macmillan series, including the Caravan Library (in the late 1920s).

-This early version of the regular series jacket includes the book title and Macmillan colophon on the front of the jacket (and not the series name, as later) along with the title, author and publisher and a decorative arts-and-crafts element that also appears on the book binding.
+This early version of the regular series jacket includes the book title and Macmillan colophon on the front of the jacket (and not the series name, as later) along with the title, author and publisher and a decorative arts-and-crafts element that also appears on the bookbinding.
 The front jacket flap is blank.
 Later jackets listed some of the titles in the series on the front jacket flap.

 The rear of the jacket lists titles in the series.
 This is not a complete list but probably representative of titles available when the book was printed (1919).
 At the bottom of the list are a few odd titles, under “Without Illustrations.”
 Two of these are the Lord Avebury (John Lubbock) titles The Pleasures of Life and The Use of Life.
 The Pleasures of Life (1908) shows up as part of the series (despite the lack of illustrations) in a few contemporary sources.
 The Use of Life is not as clear.
-That title was issued by Macmillan in 1907 in the same size and format as the Illustrated Pocket Classics, but WorldCat does not list it as part of a the series.
+That title was issued by Macmillan in 1907 in the same size and format as the Illustrated Pocket Classics, but WorldCat does not list it as part of the series.
 I have also not seen the title in contemporary lists of titles in the series.
-For now, this title can be left as possibly in the series.
+For now, this title can be left as a possible title in the series.
 Below the Lord Avebury titles are The Works of Lord Tennyson in five volumes.
 These were issued as part of Macmillan’s Pocket Classics, a series that was published the approximately same years as the Illustrated Pocket Classics.
 WorldCat does list these titles as being in the Pocket Classics, not the Illustrated Pocket Classics.
-The fact that MacMillan included titles in a related series (but not the Illustrated series) in this list suggests that the The Use of Life title may have also been in the Pocket Classics series.
+The fact that MacMillan included titles in a related series (but not the Illustrated series) in this list suggests that The Use of Life title may have also been in the Pocket Classics series.

-On the reverse of the half title page is another Macmillan colophon and a listing of its various companies and offices around the world.
+On the reverse of the half-title page is another Macmillan colophon and a listing of its various companies and offices around the world.